 - 3.1.
 Access and support to the college Grid Lite process which allows partners to plan profiles in each contract year for each delivery sector and update these accordingly. - 3.2.
 Monthly starts to profile tracker to allow partners an overview of numbers enrolled against profiled starts. - 3.3.
 Weekly PED report to view all students on programme against predicted end date.
 Both parties can drill down student by student for progress or students at risk. - 3.4.
-Weekly outstanding review report to ensure that each partner is fully aware of late reviews and any returned for non-compliance. - 3.5.
+Weekly outstanding review report/register compliance to ensure that each partner is fully aware of late reviews/unmarked registers and non-compliance identified with the partner - 3.5.
 Access to the college's quality, MIS and finance teams for any queries on monthly payment returns, student issues (either 1:1 meetings or group workshops).